 The Dean's Chair

 The McDermott Chair was established as a gift to ARDI by USAA, honoring its chairman and chief executive officer.
 Robert F. McDermott graduated from the US Military Academy at West Point, and retired as a decorated Brigadier General of the US Air Force with distinctions as a fighter pilot in World War II.

-The McDermott Chair was established by a gift to ARDI by USAA, honoring its chairman and chief executive officer.
-A graduate of the US Military Academy at West Point, Robert F. McDermott (Brig Gen, USAF, Retired) served with distinction as a fighter pilot in WWII, earned a Harvard MBA and taught first at West Point and then at USAFA.
-In 1957 he became USAFA’s first Permanent Professor and, in 1959, its first permanent Dean of the Faculty.
-Gen McDermott was awarded numerous honorary doctorates and was inducted into the American National Business Hall of Fame.
+McDermott also earned a Harvard MBA and taught at West Point and then at the US Air Force Academy.
+He became USAFA’s first Permanent Professor in 1957, and in 1959 secured his position as the first permanent Dean of Faculty.
+Gen. McDermott was awarded numerous honorary doctorates, and was eventually inducted into the American National Business Hall of Fame.

-A generous donation from USAA established the McDermott Chair in March of 1989.
-Each year, the Dean of the Faculty formulates a plan for spending the proceeds from this endowment; thus, the McDermott Chair is unofficially known as the “Dean’s Chair.”
-The uses of the Chair include the following areas: salaries and expenses of visiting scholars; faculty development; exploiting educational technology; additional learning opportunities for cadets; and improving academic library resources.
+A generous donation from USAA established the McDermott Chair in March 1989, and now each year the Dean of Faculty formulates a plan to spend the proceeds of this endowment.
+The McDermott Chair is unique for this reason, and is unofficially known as the “Dean’s Chair.”

 The generous endowment has been used for the following areas: